Keegan Lester: Career

-Lester has taught creative writing, both poetry and non-fiction, though multiple writing workshops in Morgantown, West Virginia, as well as the West Virginia Young Writers' Holiday and mentors for the Adroit Journal Summer High School Mentorship Program.
+Lester has taught creative writing, both poetry and non-fiction, through multiple writing workshops in Morgantown, West Virginia, as well as the West Virginia Young Writers' Holiday and mentors for the Adroit Journal Summer High School Mentorship Program.

 At West Virginia University he was a writing center tutor for three years and a tutor for the WVU Men's Soccer & Woman's Basketball teams.
 During graduate school he co-founded the Brooklyn reading series MetroRhythm, which has included readers Mark Strand, Meghan O’Rourke, Dorothea Lasky, Mark Bibbins, among others, and has collaborated with various organizations, including Argos Books and Ugly Duckling Presse.
 Metro Rhythm participated In 2011 and 2012 with Brooklyn's POPSICKLE Festival, as well as the New York City Poetry Festival.

 Lester's work appears or is forthcoming from: The Boston Review, CutBank, The Journal, The Adroit Journal, Sixth Finch, BOAAT, and The Atlas Review among others and has been featured on NPR, Coldfront and the New School writing blog.